mholt/archiver/README.md

 This is my favorite feature.

 Let's say you have a file.
-It could be a real directory on disk, an archive, a compressed archive, or any other regular file.
+It could be a real directory on disk, an archive, a compressed archive, or any other regular file (or stream!).
 You don't really care; you just want to use it uniformly no matter what it is.

 Use archiver to simply create a file system: